Danica Roem: Journalism career

 When Roem was a child, her grandfather would tell her, "the basis of my knowledge comes from reading the newspaper every day."
 This influenced her to become a journalist.
 She was a journalist for ten and a half years.
 Her first job out of college, in 2006, was at the Gainesville Times in Gainesville, Virginia.
 She was lead reporter for the Gainesville Times and Prince William Times.
 She then went to work as a news editor in August 2015 at the Montgomery County Sentinel in Rockville, Maryland, where she was employed until December 2016.
 She then decided to run for public office.
-She said her journalism career has given her a wide knowledge of policy issues.
-She won awards from the Virginia Press Association seven times.
+She said her journalism career has given her a wide knowledge of local policy issues.
+She won seven awards from the Virginia Press Association, including multiple wins as the "Readers’ Choice” for best local public servant.

 Political positions

+Education

+Roem opposes a bill that would require schools to notify parents if their child identifies as a gender different from the student's assigned sex.

 Freedom of the press

 In 2020, Roem, a former journalist, co-sponsored a bill (HB 36) to protect freedom of the press.
 The bill would affirmatively protect the free-speech rights of student journalists at public schools and prohibit school administration from censoring their work unless it is defamatory, violates federal law, or is likely to spur unlawful acts of violence.
 The bill was co-sponsored in the House by Chris Hurst and has a companion bill in the Senate which was introduced by David W. Marsden.
 The bill was introduced in response to multiple instances of schools censoring journalism by students on campus, which is permitted under the 1988 Supreme Court ruling Hazelwood School District v.
 Kuhlmeier.
 Similar bills have been introduced by Roem and other General Assembly members in three previous legislative sessions but have failed to advance.